 Friedrichshain is borough located in Est-Berlin The area is known with the Karl-Marx-Allee, the main street of Friedrichshain with an impressive and unique set of stalinian style buildings, today classified monuments.

-This is probably the area with most of contracts in the citywith a Kiez residental zone around Boxhagener straße with cafés and restaurants, a nightlife zone around Simon-Dach straße and new devlopment zone (offices and luxury homes) next to Spree banks.
+This is probably the area with most of contracts in the city with a "Kiez" residential zone around Boxhagener straße with cafés and restaurants, a nightlife zone around Simon-Dach straße and new development zone (offices and luxury homes) next to Spree banks.

 Friedrichshain is also dynamic area and highly appreciated by the youth of Berlin with its multitude of bars, restaurants and clubs.

 Charlottenburg and Wilmersdorf are the most known and symbolic areas of West Berlin.
 Where Wilmersdorf is mostly a residential highly-rated area,Charlottenburg is more international and lively one.

 The main point of interest is definitely the Kurfürstendamm (Ku’Damm) area with its luxury and brand shops, shopping centers like the famous Kaufhaus des Westens.